Logstash

 scalingo --app my-app log-drains-add --type elk --url <logstash_url>

-being the URL of your Lostash app.
+With logstash_url being the URL of your Lostash app.

-The elk log drain sends the log entries over HTTP, with a content-type
+The elk log drain sends the log entries over HTTP, with a content-type header

-set to plain/text
+set to plain/text.

 as query parameters and the log entry itself is in the request body.